 In the other two cases, however, we see that

-so this strategy does not work.
-To handle these cases, we provide a variation on the algorithm presented in \S\ref{Sec:VertexAvoiding}.
-Rather than dividing the graph $\Gamma$ into 3 blocks, we instead divide it into 5 blocks, as follows.
+The algorithm from \S\ref{Sec:VertexAvoiding} still works to produce a certificate of independence, but we must choose the input $\sigma = (\sigma_1, \ldots, \sigma_{19})$ differently in this case.
 Let $z_1$ be the smallest symbol appearing in the first two rows of the tableau.
 (Note that, because this is a skew tableau, $z_1$ is not necessarily equal to 1.)
 Similarly, let $z_2$ be the second smallest symbol in the first two rows of the tableau.
 In Case A, let $z_3$ be the 4th smallest symbol appearing in the union of the first and third row, and in Case B, let $z_3$ be the 5th smallest symbol appearing in the union of the first and third row.
 Finally, in Case A, let $z_4$ be the 9th smallest symbol appearing in the union of the second and third row, and in Case B, let $z_4$ be the 8th smallest symbol appearing the union of the second and third row.